Woods, Brady win a TV charity match as good as real thing

 Justin Thomas pitched in as an on-course reporter, bringing a mixture of humor and insight with the right amount of words.

-Woods and Manning took the lead on the third hole and never trailed, building a 3-up lead in fourballs on the front nine, with Manning making two birdies (one was a net par).
+Woods and Manning took the lead on the third hole and never trailed, building a 3-up lead in fourballs on the front nine, with Manning making two birdies (one was a net birdie).

 Brady, whose six Super Bowl titles are more than any NFL quarterback in history, took a beating on social media and in the broadcast booth from Charles Barkley, who twice offered $50,000 of his own money toward charity if Brady just hit the green on a par 3.
 He missed so far right it would be comparable to a pass that landed three rows into the stands.